mikefsn/mikefsn.github.io/_posts/2022-10-22-how-the-zig-team-pushes-a-narrative.md

 ---
-title: "How the Zig core team pushes a narrative"
+title: "How the Zig team pushes a narrative"
 ---

 The Zig team tracks discussions about Zig via RSS.
 Example feeds they use on Reddit: